trim21/contextlib2/docs/index.rst

    applications.
 It also has no effect on the output of subprocesses.
    However, it is still a useful approach for many utility scripts.

-   This context manager is :ref:`reusable but not reentrant <reusable-cms>`.
+   This context manager is :ref:`reentrant <reentrant-cms>`.

    .. versionadded:: 0.5
       Part of the standard library in Python 3.4 and later

+.. function:: redirect_stderr(new_target)

+   Similar to :func:`redirect_stdout`, but redirecting :data:`sys.stderr` to another file or file-like object.

+   This context manager is :ref:`reentrant <reentrant-cms>`.

+   .. versionadded:: 0.5
+      Part of the standard library in Python 3.5 and later

 .. class:: ContextDecorator()